Common Interest Community

-Your purpose as a presenter is to share your work/practice/idea that works and is relevant to the CIC’s focus.
-In return, you meet others that share your interest and receive constructive comments/resources back from your peers.
-All attendees should leave the CIC session with many ideas that may help them in their own work or stimulate new programming possibilities.
-All attendees should also gain many new professional colleagues to celebrate with for the remainder of the symposium, and for future sharing and collaboration.
+As a volunteer presenter, you'll share your successful work, practice, or idea relevant to the CIC’s focus.
+In return, you meet others who share your interest and receive constructive comments and resources from your peers.
+All attendees should leave their CIC sessions with many ideas to help them in their own work or stimulate new possibilities.
+Attendees will also make new professional connections, colleagues with whom to celebrate for the remainder of the symposium and to collaborate with in the future.

-We are seeking well-written and intriguing proposals of a successful yoga therapy idea or resource that works and is worth sharing with others.
+We are seeking well-written, intriguing proposals involving successful yoga therapy ideas or resources worth sharing.
 All proposals will be evaluated by the session chairs for the specific interest community.
-Six individuals will be chosen in each category to present their work - with two back-up alternate presenters.
-All chosen summaries will be published in the conference program guide and later, published on the IAYT journal hosting site as a supplement to the International Journal of Yoga Therapy.
+Six individuals will be chosen in each category to present their work, with two alternate presenters as backups.
+All chosen summaries will be published in the conference program guide and later as an online supplement to the International Journal of Yoga Therapy.
 Proposals are not edited and not subject to change after submission, so please proofread carefully and be sure that your proposal is final.

-- You must be a current IAYT member and log in your profile to submit a proposal
+- You must be a current IAYT member and log in to your profile to submit a proposal.

-- SYTAR 2019 presenters in either the afternoon or morning sessions are not eligible to submit proposals to the CIC sessions.
+- Presenters in SYTAR 2020 afternoon or morning sessions are not eligible to submit proposals to the CIC sessions.

-- You may submit up to 2 proposals (in the same or different categories, except as noted for CIC 4); however, you may only present one.
+- You may submit up to two proposals (in the same or different categories, except as noted for CIC 4); however, you may only present one.
 If both proposals are accepted, IAYT reserves the right to determine which proposal will be presented.

 - Be sure to closely review the intended focus of the CIC for which you are applying.
-Co-chairs will be looking for presentations that support that focus.
+Co-chairs will be looking for presentations that support the session's focus.
 Carefully read the submission instructions for the specific CIC to which you are submitting a proposal.

-- If selected, you are welcome to prepare handouts to be shared with the attendees.
+- If selected to present, you are welcome to prepare handouts to share with participants.

 - All handouts will be posted on the conference website for attendees to access.

-- All handouts must be submitted in legible pdf format to SYTAR Conference Manager by May 24 so they can be uploaded to the conference website by June 3.
-You will work with your session Co-chairs to coordinate submission.
+- All handouts must be submitted in legible PDF format to SYTAR Conference Manager by May 18 so they can be uploaded to the conference website by June 1.
+You will work with your session co-chairs to coordinate submission.

 Questions?
 Contact Us